-4) Be an advocate of point-of-use (POU) water coolers with advanced filtration that is certified to reduce lead.
+4) Advocate for point-of-use (POU) water coolers with advanced filtration.

 Once you have taken the precautionary measures above, it’s time to add a final layer of protection: a POU water cooler with filtration that’s certified to reduce lead.
 As the name suggests, a POU water cooler treats at the place it is used.
 Many POU water coolers feature advanced multi-stage filtration systems, which reduce the risk of exposure to dangerous chemicals like lead.
 When it comes time to pick a POU water cooler that can protect your school against lead and other contaminants, the EPA recommends filters with the following NSF/ANSI certifications:

 Filters that are certified in accordance with NSF/ANSI 42 standards are ideal for addressing chlorine, taste, odor reduction, and material safety.
 Some NSF filters are for material safety and some filter for chlorine, taste, and odor (CTO).

 Filters that are certified in accordance with NSF/ANSI 53 standards offer a claim for lead reduction.
 The lead reduction claim must be present for evidence of efficacy.

 NSF 58 (for reverse osmosis (RO) systems)

 RO membrane is certified to NSF/ANSI 58 only for material safety, though the internal RO element is certified to many health claims, including lead reduction.